c0d3d/easy-plugins/README.md

 # Easy Plugins [![Build Status](https://travis-ci.com/c0d3d/easy-plugins.svg?token=WCZtmkmGWRwQ4rzxFg7j&branch=master)](https://travis-ci.com/c0d3d/easy-plugins)

-Easy plugins is a library that lets you easily develop using a seamless service based archetecture in Java!
+Easy plugins is a library that lets you easily develop using a seamless service based architecture in Java!

 ## Example

-To use easy plugins simple annotate an annotation that you wrote with `@Service`.
+To use easy plugins simply annotate an annotation that you write with `@Service`.
 `@Service` has three required values and one optional one.
 They are:
 1. `value`: This is the name of the service you are creating